 The Essex MBA

-Essex Business School offers three MBA programmes:
+Essex Business School offers three MBA courses:

 The latter is suitable for full-time workers, who need a flexible course that

 can be fitted around their full-time working commitments.
-See the

-Applications for the full-time and part-time
+Applications for the full-time, part-time and

 MBA Administrator, with any enquiries.